saleor/saleor-docs/docs/dashboard-catalog.md

 title: Catalog
 ---

 Your catalog contains your entire online inventory.
 You can view products individually or by category, and can assign products to seasonal collections.
-Click on ‘Catalog’ on the left sidebar menu and it will give you a drop-down list of options:
+Click [[Catalog]] on the left sidebar menu for a drop-down list of options:

-- Products: How to add, remove and edit products, descriptions, and images
+- Products: Add, remove, and edit products, descriptions, and images
 - Categories: Gather products by type to make it easier for admins and customers to browse the store
 - Collections: Group products from the same or different categories into collections that encourage upselling